lucygilbert/bitmask_enum/README.md

   - The default value, used if the option is not supplied, is `:include`.
 This includes nil attribute rows as if they were 0.
   - There are currently no other options but more are planned.
   - Providing an unrecognized option will raise an error.
+- `validate` - A boolean signaling whether you want to apply attribute validation.
+Attributes will validate that they are less than the number of flags squared (number of flags squared - 1 is the highest valid bitmask value).
+Defaults to `true`.

 ---